velajua/language_models/README.md

 By standardizing the input modification process, the ModelWrapper allows for easy integration of new Hugging Face models into the deployment app.
 Additionally, by implementing a predict method that calls the predict method of the Hugging Face model, the ModelWrapper hides the specifics of each model's prediction process and allows for a consistent interface to be used in the app.

-The Model Dpeloyment proposes serialization using the Dill library, after which the serialized files are uploaded to a GCP bucket.
+The Model Deployment proposes serialization using the Dill library, after which the serialized files are uploaded to a GCP bucket.

 ![gcp bucket](model_deployment/loaded_models.png)